microsoft/devicescript/website/docs/developer/installation/editor-setup.md

 As part of the project initialization (`devsc init`), DeviceScript will create configuration files for linting and formatting your source code in VS Code

-There are many other editos, pick the one that works best for you!
+There are many other editors, pick the one that works best for you!